-The grateful Prince Basil generously rewarded St James and gave him money to build a monastery with a church in honor of the holy Prophet John the Forerunner.
+The grateful Prince Basil generously rewarded Saint James and gave him money to build a monastery with a church in honor of the holy Prophet John the Forerunner.
 In 1429, the Khazan Tatars laid waste the surroundings of Galich.
-St James hid deep in the forest with his disciples.
+Saint James hid deep in the forest with his disciples.
 When they returned, they found the monastery in ruins.
 Everything had to be rebuilt.

-After many years of common ascetical efforts, the monks entreated St James to be their igumen.
+After many years of common ascetical efforts, the monks entreated Saint James to be their igumen.
 He humbly submitted to their request and journeyed to Moscow, where he was ordained a priest.

 Saint James died on April 11, 1442 and was buried at the John the Forerunner church of the monastery he founded.